Let’s build something great, together

 In other words, help each team member with their personal mission and they will help you with the company’s mission.

 A manager can also be too empathetic.
 You need to lay down clear expectations for the good of the company and the team member, be they KPIs, OKRs, or just a list of goals.
 You also have to do the hard things when those expectations aren’t met.
+Even harder, you have to do those hard things in a humane, respectful way.

 Run towards difficult conversations.
 It's one of the best habits you can develop.